 Inviting Family or Friends to Visit

-Students who would like to invite family (not spouse or children) and friends to visit the U.S. should provide the following documents to them for the visa interview:
+If you would like to invite family and friends to visit the U.S., you should provide them with the following documents for the visa interview:

-Evidence that you are a full-time student by requesting enrollment verification from the Registrar
+- Evidence that you are a full-time student by requesting the enrollment verification through LionPATH.

-The visitors need to provide evidence that they intend to return to their home country and not remain in the U.S.
+Visitors need to provide evidence that they intend to return abroad and not remain in the U.S.

-Please be aware that ISSA does not provide letters of invitation for family or friends to visit.
+Note: ISSA does not provide letters of invitation for family or friends to visit.
 The U.S. Department of State has advised that letters from ISSA are not helpful for this purpose.